-Milan & Puma vs Cristiano Rolando & Nike
+Milan & Puma vs Cristiano Ronaldo & Nike

 In 2018, PUMA and AC Milan announced a long term partnership.
 Like many sport sponsorship deals, this deal brings together a professional team and a brand enthusiastic about football.
 AC Milan joins PUMA’s branded roster, filled with many other successful football clubs such as Arsenal FC.
 PUMA is not only expanding their sponsorship portfolio, but the brand has the opportunity to engage with football fans.
 As the official global technical supplier of AC Milan, the iconic PUMA logo is featured on the team’s jerseys, footwear, and accessories.
 However, sponsoring a soccer club does not necessarily mean the brand sponsors the athletes.

 Cristiano Ronaldo's lifetime deal with Nike differs because it is an endorsement deal.
 By endorsing an athlete or an “influencer”, a company can establish a direct relationship with a player.
 Sport fans desire the products their favorite players wear and advertise.
 Ronaldo is just one example how an athlete can wear or use products to increase a company’s sales.
 Endorsement deals are a strategic way to communicated with consumers.
 A brand ambassador job is to ultimately gain trust and creditability with their fans through the products they advertise.